Tagungsbanner Imag(e)ining Futures

 • Prof. Manuel Casasola-Merkle

-University of Applied Sciences Nürnberg (DE), Computer Generated Imaging
+Nuremberg Technical University of Applied Sciences (DE), Computer-Generated Imaging

 • Prof. Sydney Craig

-Herron School of Art and Design, Indiana University (USA), Narration and Artistic Practice
+Herron School of Art and Design, Indiana University (USA), Narratives and Artistic Practice

 • Prof. Dr. Rafael Dernbach

-University of Applied Sciences Bielefeld (DE), Media Theory
+Bielefeld University of Applied Sciences (Germany), Media Theory

 • Prof. Dr. Gesa Foken

-University of Applied Sciences Darmstadt (DE), Art and Design Didactics and Research
+Darmstadt University of Applied Sciences (DE), Art and Design Education and Research

 • Prof. Dr. Eileen Mandir

-University of Applied Sciences München (DE), Systemic design in the context of social change and transformative processes
+Munich University of Applied Sciences (DE), Systemic Design in the Context of Social Change and Transformative Processes

 • Prof. Andreas Muxel